 Full Scholarships for Applicants from the Greater Bonn Area

-The Liessem Foundation has cooperated with IUBH School of Business and Management since September 2007.
+The Liessem Foundation has cooperated with IUBH Campus Studies since September 2007.
 It helps young people with financial need to pursue educational and professional development goals.
 The foundation awards full scholarships to IUBH students on a rolling basis.
 The following criteria are decisive:

 - The applicant lives in the greater Bonn area